azzy6001-sketch/mollysocket/INSTALL.md

 }
 ```

-If you're using docker-compose-caddy.yml file, you can use this Caddyfile
+If you're using the docker-compose-caddy.yml file, you can use this Caddyfile

 ```
 example.com # replace with your domain {